ytree-project/ytree/doc/source/Arbor.rst

 Each of these will return a generator of :class:`~ytree.data_structures.tree_node.TreeNode` objects or field values for all :class:`~ytree.data_structures.tree_node.TreeNode` objects in the tree, forest, or progenitor line.
-To get on specific node from a tree, see :ref:`single-node-access`.
+To get a specific node from a tree, see :ref:`single-node-access`.

 .. note:: Access by forest is supported even for datasets that do not group trees by forest.
-If there is no requirement for the order in which nodes are to be returned, then access by forest is recommended as it will be considerably faster than access by tree.
+If you have no requirement for the order in which nodes are to be returned, then access by forest is recommended as it will be considerably faster than access by tree.
 Access by tree is effectively a depth-first walk through the tree.
 This requires